COMMERCE IN THE ROMAN EMPIRE

 Roman Forum

+The Roman Forum (between the Colosseum, Palatine Hill and Capitoline Hill) is a huge jumble of weathered arches, fallen columns, broken pedestals, stone blocks and buildings still in the process of being restored.
+Set up like a big park, it is a good place to stroll around admire Roman architecture and watch cats fight.
 Situated in a long green valley that was originally a swamp, it was used by the predecessors of the Etruscans to bury their dead.
 The Etruscans and Greeks set up a market there.
 The early Romans established a village where Romulus held a meeting on 753 B.C. that led to the rape of the Sabine women.
 In Imperial Rome, , the Forum was sort of like New York's Park Avenue and Washington D.C.'s Mall all rolled into one.
 It was the political and economic center of Rome and the main gathering place for Rome's people.

 Roman Forum

-People came here to chat and gossip with their friends; to listen to orators and politicians, who stood on podiums pontificating about the issues of the day; to worship and make sacrifices to their pagan Gods; and to shop for foodstuffs and items brought in from as far as Africa and Persia.
+People came here to the Forum to chat and gossip with their friends; to listen to orators and politicians, who stood on podiums pontificating about the issues of the day; to worship and make sacrifices to their pagan Gods; and to shop for foodstuffs and items brought in from as far as Africa and Persia.
 Emperors and noblemen built their palaces on the hills surrounding the Forum.

 For 500 years, until the middle of the 5th century when Rome was sacked, every emperor raised new monuments in the Forum.
 After Rome was claimed by Barbarian tribes, the Forum was abandoned and ignored.
 When archeologists began excavating it in the 19th century it was covered by 20 feet of soil and cattle grazed on the grass above it.

 The Forum today is divided into the Civic Forum (Capitoline Hill side of the Forum), Market Quare, the Lower Forum, the Upper Forum (Colosseum-side entrance of the Forum), the Velia and Palantine Hill.
 As is true with the Colosseum, most of the buildings are the brick superstructures of the originals, whose marble facades were dismantled and carted away and used to make other building in Rome such as St. Peter's Basilica.
 Some of the pieces of stone have numbers on them to identify their position.
-The Temple of Mars Ultor (mars the Avenger) is dedicated to the god of war for evenging Rome after the assassination of Julius Caesar.
+The Temple of Mars Ultor (mars the Avenger) is dedicated to the god of war for avenging Rome after the assassination of Julius Caesar.

-Bakeries and Bread-Sellers in Ancient Rome
+Food and Luxury Goods Suppliers in Ancient Rome

 Thermopoliums: Roman Fast Food Restaurants?